zestyai/engineering-test-backend/README.md

 ### What this code does
 This is a simple flask app that can retrieve an image of a property.
 There is one route (`/display/<property_id>`) and one model representing the `properties` table.

+I've stubbed out a few other routes, but not implemented them.

 ### What is left to do